 For more information about pursuing a minor in African American Studies, please contact:

 African American Studies Minor

-(931)221-7886 or email@example.com.
+(931)221-6371 or firstname.lastname@example.org

 Follow this link for information concerning the Wilbur N. Daniel African American Cultural Center.